Newborn Boy Dies After Fake Doctors Allegedly Cut Off His Genitals To Make Parents Think They Had A Girl

 Just weeks before the incident, another stray dog was found with the body of a dead baby outside a hospital in India’s Madhya Pradesh, the Sun reported.

-The doctors who allegedly cut off the newborn boy’s genitals and led to his death have been charged with murder and fraud.
+The doctors who allegedly cut off the newborn boy’s genitals have been charged with murder and fraud.
 Police are searching for the pair.